Here is a mix of things that are important in my life… And just other things that I like and enjoy….

 I had to sell it in order to get a ”tour-van” for my quartet.
 I still miss it an I´ll never get a better car!
 If I´m lucky my new car is as good as the SAAB.

 This is the car I have today!
 A Mitsubishi Grandis built in 2006 and with a lot of space for my quartet and all the gear!
-I have just own it for a short time, but so far I´m pleased with it..
+It works well but the spare parts are really expensive.
+Not so good when you´re a jazz musician…

 This was my very first car… A VW 1303 S, where S stood for “Sport”, meaning it had 50 hp instead of 43 (or something like that..)
 I sold it for 1.000 kr….
 It was a good deal I think.